adalbertocajueiro/edscorbot-c-cpp/README.md

 The main use of this project is to provide a first version of the real server to be embedded into the arm.

+the implementation follows the [Async API specification](https://app.swaggerhub.com/apis-docs/ADALBERTOCAJUEIRO_1/ed-scorbot_async/1.0.0), establishing all channels/topics and the data to be exchanged between applications.

 ### Tools Information
 This project has been developed using the following tools:
 * CMake 3.26.3
 * GNU Make 4.3
 * GCC 11.3.0 (Ubuntu 22.04)
-* Visual Studio Code version 1.77.1 with extensions: C/C++ Extension Pack.
+* Visual Studio Code version 1.77.1 with C/C++ Extension Pack.

 ### Project structure
 * After downloading and extracting the project, the folder `edscorbot-c-cpp` is the root folder.
-It has a specific folder/files structure
+It has a specific folder/files structure.
+* The file `edscorbot-c-cpp/CMakeLists.txt` contains the configuration and goals for this project.
 * File `include/server-defs.hpp` contains the objects implementing the schemas defined in the Async API specification.
 Have a look at them to undestand their features.
+* File `impl/server-impls.cpp` contains some basic implementations.

+It is important to have a look at these files jointly with the API specification to understand the adherence between them.

 ### Installing
 * You can try to use your own versions of the tools.
 If it does not work we advice to install the above versions
 * Download de project and unzip it
 * Open the project in Visual Studio Code (vscode).
 It might be possible vscode offers other extensions to be installed.
 Just accept it.
-* File CMakeLists.txt contains the configuration information to compile the project.

 ### Compiling
-The project depends on other specific projects that must be available or previously installed:
+The project depends on other specific projects that must be available or previously compiled or installed:

 #### Compiling Mosquitto
-As the server connects with Mosquitto broker, its compilation requires the Mosquitto libraries are previously installed.
+As the server connects with Mosquitto broker, its compilation requires the Mosquitto libraries.
 You can download the [Mosquitto sources](https://github.com/eclipse/mosquitto) and compile it to any target platform.
 We have compiled it to the local platform considering static libraries.
-You can customize the compilation options and install/compile (suggested) the dependencies.
-In our example, we have installed:
+You can customize the compilation options and install/compile the dependencies (this is the recommended approach).
+In our example, we had run:
 * `sudo apt-get update` to update the artifact list
 * `sudo apt-get install openssl libssl-dev` to install openssl and openssl development files
 * `sudo apt-get install libcjson-dev` to install libcjson. this lib is required to compile `mosquitto_pub` and `mosquitto_sub` tools
 * `sudo apt-get install xsltproc` to install the support for generating documentation during the compilation
-* As we have compiled the static libraries, we had to set this option in file `mosquitto/CMakeLists.txt`: `option(WITH_STATIC_LIBRARIES "Build static versions of the libmosquitto/pp libraries?"
+* We had to set the option to generate static libraries in file `mosquitto/CMakeLists.txt`:

+    `option(WITH_STATIC_LIBRARIES "Build static versions of the libmosquitto/pp libraries?"
 ON)`

-* `cd mosqquitto` to enter the mosquitto main folder
+* `cd mosquitto` to enter the mosquitto main folder
 * `mkdir build` to create a specific output folder
 * `cd build` to enter the output folder
 * `cmake ..` to generate build files from the parent folder into current folder
 * `make install` to compile and install the library

-If everything goes well you should see the generated static lib file is `build/lib/libmosquitto_static.a`.
+If everything goes well you should see the generated static lib file is `mosquitto/build/lib/libmosquitto_static.a`.
 Keep its full path to be used in server compilation.

 For more information about compiling Mosquitto, please refer to its official site.

 #### Compiling Niels Lohmann JSON library
 Although Mosquitto uses cJSON as library for reading/writing JSON, the simulated server uses a more sophisticated library: [Niels Lohmann json lib](https://github.com/nlohmann/json.git).
-We have cloned the repository and compiled it:
+We have cloned the repository and performed the following commands:

 * `cd json` to enter the project folder
 * `mkdir build` to create a specific output folder